Dutch windmills are one of the best-known national symbols of The Netherlands.

 Third, by applying a crankshaft in a windmill, the rotating movement converted into a “back and forth” action needed to saw wood.
 Crankshafts allowed sawmill development, and the Dutchman Cornelis Corneliszoon developed the first sawmill in The Netherlands in 1594.

 The shipbuilding industry used wind-driven sawmills extensively because ships were made of wood.
 The introduction of sawmills was pivotal for the economic revival of The Netherlands in the 16th and 17th centuries.
-Sawmills allowed the Dutch to build ships on an industrial scale and become a great seafaring nation.
+Sawmills allowed the Dutch to build ships on an industrial scale and become a great maritime nation.

 What Are Windmills Used For?

 At its peak, there were approximately 9,000 windmills used for various industrial purposes in the Netherlands.

 Windmills in The Netherlands were used for three critical functions:

 - Windmills were used to reclaim land and ongoing water drainage to keep the water out of land below sea level.

-- Wind-driven sawmills allowed the Dutch to build wooden ships on an industrial scale to become a great seafaring nation.
+- Wind-driven sawmills allowed the Dutch to build wooden ships on an industrial scale to become a great maritime nation.

 - Windmills were also used for industrial processes like crushing grain or spices and producing paint, oil, mustard, and paper.

 How Do Dutch Windmills Work?

-The pumping of water by Dutch windmills was a critical process for the Netherlands to survive on their low-lying land below sea level.
+The pumping of water by Dutch windmills was critical for the Netherlands to survive on low-lying land below sea level.